 Military Schools for Girls

-Once a primarily male-dominated arena, the military school has started taking on the challenge of preparing girls for the role of serving in the military, or if nothing else, learning good personal values.
-The females go through the same academic activities as the males, as well as the same physical trials.
+Once a primarily male-dominated arena, military high schools have started taking on the challenge of preparing girls for serving in the military or, if nothing else, learning good personal values.
+Girls go through the same academic activities as the males and the same physical trials.
 The girls are expected to meet the same standards as the boys.
-However, it should be noted that there are currently no military schools just for girls — all military schools are either coed or boys-only.
 There are many reasons to choose a military school.
-If you have a mildly troubled daughter, you can choose military school to help her help herself.
-The regimented structure of military schools for girls will help to combat the “need for an image” problem that is occurring in today’s society.
+If you have a mildly troubled daughter, you can choose a military school to help her help herself.
+The regimented structure of military schools for girls will help combat the “need for an image” problem in today’s society.